Is it a matter of style?

 Frankly, all this talk about management style confuses me and I’m supposed to be the expert.
 At first glance, the distinction between value and growth seems to be quite simple.
 Value managers place emphasis on CHEAP stocks while growth managers place emphasis on GROWING stocks.

-According to the S&P Barra index, the sole criteria in determining the difference between value and growth is the book value of a common equity divided by the market capitalization of a firm: book-to-price ratio.
+According to the S&P Barra index, the sole criteria in determining the difference between value and growth is the book value of common equity divided by the market capitalization of a firm: book-to-price ratio.

 Take a look at the performance of value vs. growth according to the S&P Barra indices: